Civil conflicts in Vietnam (1945–1949): Đồng Minh Hội

-When the Chinese troops entered Northern Vietnam to disarm the Japanese army, the forces of the Vietnam Revolutionary League (Viet Cach) followed, the purpose of the Viet Quoc and Viet Cach was to open the way, create a base for the Chinese nationalist forces to enter Vietnam, cause armed conflicts with the Viet Minh and seize local power.
-On May 11, four brigades of Viet Cach acted in four directions across the border.
+When the Chinese troops entered Northern Vietnam to disarm the Japanese army, the forces of the Vietnam Revolutionary League (Đồng Minh Hội) followed, the purpose of the VNQDĐ and Đồng Minh Hội was to open the way, create a base for the Chinese nationalist forces to enter Vietnam, cause armed conflicts with the Viet Minh and seize local power.
+On May 11, four brigades of Đồng Minh Hội acted in four directions across the border.
 However, these forces, when in armed conflict with the Viet Minh, 3 armies commanded by Le Tung Son, Bồ Xuân Luật and Trương Trung Phụng laid down their weapons, disarmed themselves and joined the Viet Minh national army, only one force led by Vũ Kim Thành fled to the Hải Ninh province and was destroyed.
 Bo Xuan Luat was appointed as Minister in the coalition government by the Viet Minh.

-The Viet Cach leaders had no difficulty controlling Móng Cái and others areas from the Viet Minh until the Chinese forces withdrew in April 1946.
-Government officials in those places were faced with the choice of remaining loyal to the Viet Cach, remaining neutral, or evacuating the town.
-The Viet Cach sometimes had to seek permission from the government of the Viet Minh to carry out some of their activities.
+The Đồng Minh Hội leaders had no difficulty controlling Móng Cái and others areas from the Viet Minh until the Chinese forces withdrew in April 1946.
+Government officials in those places were faced with the choice of remaining loyal to the Đồng Minh Hội, remaining neutral, or evacuating the town.
+The Đồng Minh Hội sometimes had to seek permission from the government of the Viet Minh to carry out some of their activities.

-Nguyễn Hải Thần, Viet Cach leader briefly joined Viet Minh's coalition government that comprised several non-Communist party leaders.
+Nguyễn Hải Thần, Đồng Minh Hội leader briefly joined Viet Minh's coalition government that comprised several non-Communist party leaders.
 After Ho Chi Minh signed a modus vivendi Marius Moutet (Minister of Overseas France and her Colonies), France was able to return to its former colony.
 The move bought Hồ precious time to deal with the non-communist military forces.
 As soon as the Chinese troops that had entered Vietnam to disarm the Japanese were replaced by French expeditionary forces, Hồ's Việt Minh attacked all non-communist bases in the country.
 Thần, who opposed Hồ's communist connections, fled to Nanjing, before departing for Hong Kong where he remained until his death in 1959.
 He supported the establishment of new Vietnamese state with Bảo Đại being its leader, this state would be the State of Vietnam.